Rutherford, New Jersey: Education

-Rutherford High School (762; 9–12), built in 1922.
+Rutherford High School with 736 students in grades 9–12.

+Public education began in Rutherford prior to 1900, but the oldest permanent school structure was the Park School, built in 1902 on Park Avenue.
+In 1938, the former Park Junior High School was purchased for $50,000 and converted for use as Rutherford borough hall.

 Rutherford formerly had three "neighborhood" schools for grades K–5 (Washington, Lincoln, and Sylvan) which fed into two "magnet" schools for 6–8.
 The magnet schools also served as elementary schools for their neighborhoods.
 Sylvan School was closed at the end of the 2004–2005 school year and has become a handicapped preschool, as well as office space for the special services department.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 St. Mary's Roman Catholic Church was established in Rutherford in the 1890s and opened a school shortly thereafter.
 The parish offers The Academy at Saint Mary for preschool through eighth grade and St. Mary High School, founded in 1929.
 Both schools are operated under the auspices of the Roman Catholic Archdiocese of Newark.

 In 1942, Fairleigh Dickinson University was founded in Rutherford as a two-year college, anchored by the Iviswold Castle on Montross Avenue, which was built in the 1880s as a summer home by David B. Ivison.
 After FDU expanded to a four-year college and then to offering graduate programs, it acquired other, larger campuses, and eventually left Rutherford, offering the campus for sale due to financial difficulties.
 In the fall of 1997, the Rutherford campus was purchased by Felician College, an independent private Roman Catholic institution, which often has cultural and community events.